GnarvelousOne/GnarvelousGrowbrain_0.1/README.txt

 The Rpi is setup to automatically log in to the X gui upon boot.
 This ensures that in a power failure, the Rpi will start back up automatically and that quickstart.py will work properly as it needs to open a web browser.
 It also allows the user to simply unplug the device if anything is not working properly, plug it back in, and it will start over fresh.

 The GG uses the crontab to schedule all jobs.
 This prevents the need from writing a python script to do the scheduling which would need to be running continuously.
 The crontab also conviently provides its own log, and runs automatically as long as the Rpi is powered on.
+An incredibly powerful tool that is easy to get the hang of.
+You can disable scheduling by simply commenting out a job with a '#' in the front of a line.
+For example, if you have reboot.py set to run periodically, you don't want it to run if you are the middle of adding new code to a script.

 The GG can run headless or with a number of displays – HDMI, LCD, Touchscreens, etc.  Remote access can be done through SSH.